standrewsdigital/digital-pattern-library/README.md

 ## 2. Getting started

-See the [set up](https://github.com/standrewsdigital/digital-pattern-library/blob/master/SETUP.md) guide for prerequisites and how to install the DPL.
+See [SETUP.md](https://github.com/standrewsdigital/digital-pattern-library/blob/master/SETUP.md) for detailed instructions and how to install the DPL, and upgrade the DPL to the latest version.

 ### Quick start